jacobrogers603/mark_my_words/README.md

 ### Images and Videos

 The ability to embed images and videos in your notes will soon be added with the normal format in markdown for doing that.

+## Search

+Search for notes, words in notes, and other users' profiles.

 ## Technologies Being Used